ClearHeadedT/boot-dev-log/build-a-bookbot/NOTES.md

 - Learned formatting a clean word/character-count report to stdout.
 - Learned structuring the project into separate functions instead of one big script.
 - Learned handling case-insensitivity when counting letters.
+- Learned filtering out non-alphabetic characters from the count.